 Compatibility with assistive technologies

-PDFs posted to eScholarship must be accessible to people who use screen readers because of poor or no vision.
+PDFs posted to eScholarship must be accessible to people who use screen readers because of reduced or no vision.

 The following software-specific guides will help you to create PDFs that work better assistive technology: